elastic/elasticsearch-js/docs/examples/proxy/README.md

 ## How to use

-First of all, create an account on Vercel and create a deployment on Elastic Cloud, if you don't have an account on Elastic Cloud, you can create one with a free 14-day trial of the [Elasticsearch Service](https://www.elastic.co/elasticsearch/service).
+Create an account on Vercel, then create a deployment on Elastic Cloud.
+If you don't have an account on Elastic Cloud, you can create one with a free 14-day trial of the [Elasticsearch Service](https://www.elastic.co/elasticsearch/service).